alchemyplatform/aa-sdk/site/pages/smart-accounts/modular-account/upgrade-la-to-ma.md

 ---
-outline: deep
-head:
-  - - meta
-    - property: og:title
-      content: Modular Account • Upgrading to a Modular Account using Account Kit
-  - - meta
-    - name: description
-      content: Upgrading to a Modular Account using Account Kit
-  - - meta
-    - property: og:description
-      content: Upgrading to a Modular Account using Account Kit
-  - - meta
-    - name: twitter:title
-      content: Modular Account • Upgrading to a Modular Account using Account Kit
+title: Modular Account • Upgrading to a Modular Account using Account Kit
-  - - meta
-    - name: twitter:description
-      content: Upgrading to a Modular Account using Account Kit
+description: Upgrading to a Modular Account using Account Kit
 ---

 # Upgrading to a Modular Account